yasirabid98/task/README.md

 - Style the footer element to match the figma design.

-**All sandbox console errors and problems need to be resolved before submission.**
+**All console errors and problems need to be resolved before submission.**